Wellhead Pumpers operate power pumps and auxiliary equipment to produce flow of oil or gas from wells in oil field.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Wellhead Pumpers job description, Wellhead Pumpers salary, Wellhead Pumpers information, what is the job of a Wellhead Pumper like, pros and cons about Wellhead Pumpers, colleges and universities for Wellhead Pumpers, is Wellhead Pumpers the right career for me, Easy careers to get into, careers in Transportation
+Wellhead Pumpers job description, Wellhead Pumpers salary, Wellhead Pumpers information, what is the job of a Wellhead Pumper like, pros and cons about Wellhead Pumpers, colleges and universities for Wellhead Pumpers, is Wellhead Pumpers the right career for me, careers in Transportation

 Gauger, Head Pumper, Lease Attendant, Lease Operator, Multi-Skilled Operator, Oil Field Operator, Oil Field Pumper, Oil Field Worker, Oil Pumper, Oil Well Pumper